 Inactivation/Removal of Neurotransmitters

-Once the post-synaptic membrane has responded the neurotransmitter in the synaptic cleft; it is either inactivated or removed.
+Once the post-synaptic membrane has responded to the neurotransmitter in the synaptic cleft; it is either inactivated or removed.
 This can be done in several ways:

 - Re-uptake – serotonin is taken back into the pre-synaptic neurone by the transporter proteins in the neuronal membrane.
 These neurotransmitters are subsequently either recycled by re-packaging into vesicles or broken down by enzymes.